 Reporting non-compliances for environment protection licence holders

-We are improving our licensing process to help environment protection licence holders provide important and timely information, enhance transparency for the public, and better protect the environment and human health.
-We are currently seeking feedback on the proposed new licence conditions to support these improvements.
+The EPA is improving our licensing process to help environment protection licence holders provide important and timely information, enhance transparency for the public, and better protect the environment and human health.
+We are currently reviewing feedback on the proposed new licence conditions to support these improvements.

 Where and when to report

-Once the new system has launched, licensees must report non-compliances on the EPA’s online digital portal eConnect EPA within 14 days of becoming aware of the non-compliance.
+We are proposing that licensees must report non-compliances on the EPA’s online digital portal eConnect EPA within 21 days of becoming aware of the non-compliance.

 Information to provide

-Licensees must still report the non-compliance within 14 days of becoming aware of the non-compliance and indicate that it is continuing.
+We are proposing that licensees must still report the non-compliance within 21 days of becoming aware of the non-compliance and indicate that it is continuing.
 Additional information about the non-compliance can be uploaded to eConnect EPA when the information becomes available.

 Report pollution incidents to Environment Line

-The duty to notify pollution incidents has not changed.
+The duty to notify pollution incidents remains the same.
 Licensees must continue to report pollution incidents to the NSW EPA and other relevant authorities immediately after becoming aware.
 Reports to the EPA should go to the Environment Line on 131 555.

-After notifying an incident and taking all necessary action, if you become aware that the pollution incident is caused by, or resulted in one or more non-compliances, these must be reported through eConnect within 14 days of becoming aware of the non-compliance/s.
+After notifying an incident and taking all necessary action, if you become aware that the pollution incident is caused by, or resulted in one or more non-compliances, we're proposing that these must be reported through eConnect within 21 days of becoming aware of the non-compliance/s.

 What happens when I report a non-compliance?